 Start with a clean install of the latest release of Raspberry Pi OS (32-bit) Lite.
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.

-sudo apt-get update sudo apt-get dist-upgrade sudo reboot
+sudo apt-get update sudo apt-get full-upgrade sudo reboot

 With the prerequisites done, you can proceed with either the Quick installer or Manual installation steps below.

 Install RaspAP from your device’s shell prompt:

 The installer will complete the steps in the manual installation (below) for you.

 After the reboot at the end of the installation the wireless network will be configured as an access point as follows:

 Note: As the name suggests, the Quick Installer is a great way to quickly setup a new AP.
 However, it does not automagically detect the unique configuration of your system.
 Best results are obtained by connecting to ethernet (

 eth0) or as a WiFi client, also known as managed mode, with